ruthvikmagal/lecture_PIV_postproc/README.md

 Tutorial instructions for python:

 Prerequisites: SciPy, NumPy and matplotlib.

 Place PaIRS output inside a folder called "Dataset".

 Make an empty folder called "Frames" and place anim.bat inside.

 Run the post-processing script/notebook.

+Run anim.bat once the frames are generated.
+Note: Run the ffmpeg commands in anim.bat manually if the batch script doesn't produce an output.

 In case of doubt, refer to the example dataset included with the notebook.